 "Hi, hope you had a great trip in my red Toyota Yaris on Sunday!
 I noticed that there was a bit of a mess when you brought it back, though.
 Are you able to drop by and clean it up?" or "I've cleaned it up, but please remember to check the car when you drop it back and leave it clean for the next Borrower."

-If you have no luck (or if it’s a really serious mess, or they have smoked in the car), please take a photo and email it to email@example.com with details of the time and date you found the mess.
+If you have no luck (or if it’s a really serious mess, or they have smoked in the car), please take a photo and report it to us through the Help Centre with details of the time and date you found the mess.
 We will generally issue a first warning and make a note on their file so that if they do it again, they will be fined.
 However, if your car needs professional cleaning, we will charge the Borrower and pass the amount on to you to cover any cleaning costs.

 See the Fee Schedule for more detail on cleaning fees that a Borrower may be charged.